 "The parable of Lazarus and the rich man has been the foundation for many of the erroneous beliefs about "hell" within traditional Christianity.
 Some have viewed it not as a parable, but as a true story Christ told to give details about the punishment of sinners in hell.
 Yet a thorough, unbiased examination of this story will show that the generally accepted interpretations of this passage of Scripture are fallacious and misleading.
 In this article, we will go through the parable verse by verse to determine what Christ was truly teaching." -Bryan T. Huie

-I'm just a sinner who was saved by grace and am here to proclaim the Savior of the world, our LORD Jesus Christ.
+Saved by grace and here to proclaim the Savior of the world, our LORD Jesus Christ.